dogokit/dogokit-akita/docs/react.md

 # React

 React is a JavaScript library for building user interfaces.

-Latest version is v18.
+- Latest version: v19

 Links: